auth0/docs/articles/tokens.md

 https://auth0.com/docs/api/v2

 ##Getting user profile info from other providers
 Some basic user profile information from third party providers is made available in the Auth0 user profile object.
-Does one ever need to call 3rd party authentication provider for more?

 ##Calling the Auth0 APIv2
 The Auth0 APIv2 can be called from a web application (not a Single Page Application) by embedding the application’s client id and client secret in the calls to the Auth0 APIv2 endpoints.

-In other words, the id_token and access token discussed above are not used to call Auth0 APIv2.
+(Note: Could the web application also generate an Auth0 APIv2 access token?)

 Documentation on the available endpoints in Auth0 APIv2 are at: https://auth0.com/docs/api/v2